strmlineapp-ux/agileflow/src/docs/user-manual.md

 - Click the **(+)** icon in the header to open the new event form.
 - Fill in the details, including title, date, time, location, and priority.
 - You can add attachments, request specific roles for the event, and invite guests.
+- **Google Integration**: From the attachments dropdown, you can automatically generate a **Google Meet link** or create a new **Google Doc for meeting notes**, which will be attached directly to the event.
+This is only available for AgileFlow calendars that have been linked to a real Google Calendar.
 - **Easy Booking**: In your user preferences, you can enable "Easy Booking," which allows you to click on any empty time slot in the Day, Week, or Production Schedule views to quickly open the new event form with the time pre-filled.

 ### 4.2 Calendar Views & Controls